bbauska/UofM-AdvStyling/readme.md

 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~ 205.  (##) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 ![](images/image205.webp){width="4.0in" height="2.24957239720035in"}

--   Now, when we talk about Bootstrap grid points, it\'s not important that you go back and you memorize these exact values of the breakpoints that it\'s not important at all.
+-   Now, when we talk about Bootstrap grid points, it&apos;s not important that you go back and you memorize these exact values of the breakpoints that it&apos;s not important at all.

 -   What is important is that you need to remember that xs stands for extra small, sm is for small, md is for medium, and lg is for large